 A few weeks ago, I had the pleasure of tubing down the Pequea Creek with Sickman’s Mill.
 It was a great experience and lots of fun.
-The best part was floating down a stretch of the creek I have not been before.
+The best part was floating down a stretch of the creek I had not been to before.
 There were many new things to see along the way, including lots of stone ruins on the banks, some even multi-tiered.

 The following video highlights the stone ruins of the old Magnetic Ore Mine located on the Martic Township side of the Pequea Creek seen while tubing with Sickman’s Mill.

 After some preliminary research, I soon learned the massive foundations belonged to a magnetite ore mine dating back to the 1880s.
 Here’s what I learned.